 White Sands Fast Facts

-- The highest elevation found in White Sands is 4,116 feet at NE30, an old military facility
+White Sands’ lowest point is 3,887 feet at Lake Lucero.
+The highest point in White Sands is 4,116 feet at NE30, an old military facility.

-- White Sands National Park lies in the Mountain time zone
+White Sands is in the Mountain Time Zone.

-- White Sands is the newest national park in the United States, as of early 2020.
+White Sands is one of the newest national parks in the United States.
 It was previously designated as a national monument.

 Where is White Sands National Park?

 White Sands National Park is located in southcentral New Mexico, with the city of Alamogordo not too far away.
 Carlsbad Caverns National Park, New Mexico’s other national park, is a drive of over three hours to the east and south.
 Further directions and maps can be found at Getting to White Sands.